-Sales unit management's stereotypes The explanation for the positive influence of sales unit managers' stereotypes on salespeople's stereotypes can be adopted from existing research on "trickle-down" effects, which have been found for important marketing constructs.
-For example, trickle down of manager attitudes has been found for market orientation (Jones et al. 2003) and brand adoption (Wieseke et al. 2008).
+The explanation for the positive influence of sales unit managers' stereotypes on salespeople's stereotypes can be adopted from existing research on "trickle-down" effects, which have been found for important marketing constructs.
+For example, trickle down of manager attitudes has been found for market orientation (Jones, Bush, and Dacin 2003) and brand adoption (Wieseke, Homburg, and Lee 2008).